AdityaGangadhare/CarND-Vehicle-Detection-master/writeup.md

 #### Training Classifier

 I trained a linear SVM using and extracted the features from image using above parameters.
-I used an rbf kernel to train the classifier.
+I used an rbf kernel withe other default parameters to train the classifier.
+I used 8792 car images and 8968 non-car images to train my classifier.
 Below are the training results I got-

 `75.15 Seconds to extract HOG features...`<br />